Migraines: Triggers and an Easy, Natural, and Safe Solution

 - Stress: This is the most known cause of migraines.
 Migraine sufferers are highly responsive to things in general.
 When dealing with worry, shock, or anxiety certain chemicals in the brain are released causing a migraine.
 Another thing related to stress is a letdown migraine.
 This happens when you are actually coming out of a stressful situation and may be the cause of weekend headaches.

 We are not recommending that you begin avoiding all the things listed here.
 Rather, be aware of them and if you notice they are causing your migraines to occur, then avoid them.
 Even though you may be working hard to avoid your triggers, migraines will probably still happen.
-It is a good idea to come see us, here at Perkins Family Wellness and Spinal Care in Farmington, Michigan, as we have had much success in helping our migraine patients.
+It is a good idea to come see us, here at Premier Family Wellness and Spinal Care in Farmington, Michigan, as we have had much success in helping our migraine patients.
 Why is this so?

 The Link That Alleviates Migraines

 As upper cervical chiropractors, we recognize the connection between the central nervous system and migraines.
 The brainstem, a major component of the central nervous system, is located at the junction where the skull and neck meet.
 The C1 (atlas) and C2 (axis) are designed to take the weight of the head and also protect the brainstem from damage.
 However, these bones are easily misaligned when one has a car accident or even a simple trip and fall.
 If they move out of place, they begin to put pressure on the brainstem, causing it to not work at its optimum.